dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/for_developers/protocol_overview.md

 ### Cardano Mainnet (Layer 1)

-The Cardano part of **Milkomeda Liquid Staking** involves the delegation of all ADA wrapped to Milkomeda C1 to a stake pool chosen by the Milkomeda DAO, which will choose a stake pool that is known to be reliable and has a good track record of performance, and it is committed to sharing the rewards with the holders of stMADA tokens in a fair and transparent manner.
+In the Cardano ecosystem, **Milkomeda Liquid Staking** delegates all wrapped ADA through the Milkomeda C1 Bridge to a carefully [selected stake pool](https://cexplorer.io/pool/pool1gq07hfmull6etsr23l36cvwgfkym6jqn4q2dz5vz4y446yat70t).

 Currently, all ADA is delegated to a dedicated Milkomeda pool.
 If the bridge's ADA holdings, i.e. the amount of ADA that was wrapped to Milkomeda C1, exceed what can be delegated to a single pool, delegation logic can be adjusted accordingly and split between more than one pool.

 Staking rewards are proportionally shared with stmADA token holders, meaning users earn rewards equivalent to delegating their ADA to a stake pool on the Cardano mainnet, minus a commission fee.

-### Milkomeda Bridge
+## Milkomeda Bridge

 The Milkomeda Bridge serves as a vital intermediary in the liquid staking process.
-It facilitates seamless communication between the Cardano mainnet (Layer 1) and the Milkomeda C1 (Layer 2) sidechain.
-The bridge enables the movement of ADA (mADA) between the two layers, allowing users to stake and unstake while preserving their staking rewards.
+It facilitates seamless communication between the Cardano mainnet (Layer 1) and the Milkomeda C1 Sidechain.
+The bridge enables the movement of ADA between the two layers, allowing users to stake and unstake while preserving their staking rewards.

-It is the Milkomeda Bridge that deposits the rewards received in each epoch to the Milkomeda Liquid Staking smart contract, to be distributed proporcionally between the addresses that are staking.
+The Milkomeda Bridge is responsible for depositing epoch-based rewards into the Milkomeda Liquid Staking smart contract.
+These rewards are then proportionally distributed among the addresses participating in staking

-### Milkomeda C1 (Layer 2)
+### Milkomeda C1

-The LiquidStaking Smart Contract on the Layer 2 serves as the protocol's core contract, tracking the total mADA deposited and keeping strack of the share of each address.
+The Liquid Staking Smart Contract on the Milkomeda C1 serves as the protocol's core contract, tracking the total mADA deposited and keeping the track of the share of each address.

-Users deposit mADA into the LiquidStaking smart contract, receiving stmADA tokens representing their staked assets in return, and from the user's perspective, its primary functions are: staking, unstaking, and claiming rewards.
+Users deposit mADA into the Liquid Staking smart contract, receiving stmADA tokens representing their staked assets in return, and from the user's perspective, its primary functions are: staking, unstaking, and claiming rewards.

 The stmADA tokens can then be used in DeFi protocols or traded on exchanges while continuing to earn staking rewards.